 - International development programs delivering governance reform projects.

-The Master of Regulation and Governance (MREGG) comprises 72 units: 36 units of compulsory courses covering theory, research skills and applied master classes, and a maximum of 36 units of electives.
+This program comprises 72 units: 36 units of compulsory courses covering theory, research skills and applied master classes, and a maximum of 36 units of electives.

 Core courses provide students with a foundational understanding of the concepts, processes, institutions and practice of regulation and governance.